 It is imperative that once you take the step of establishing your revocable living trust that you take the essential next step and fund the trust.
 This means transferring titles of assets to the trustee and making the trust their owner.
 You’ll need to reregister title documents and perhaps prepare and sign a new deed to your home designating the trust as owner.
 Your lawyer, or the office’s paralegal, can help you with this process.

 Make sure you keep a written record of the specific assets and account numbers in your trust.
 Providing such a record will make the job of your successor trustee much more manageable.

 Establish a “pour over” and power of attorney

 You will also need to establish a pour over will that upon your death transfers remaining assets not included into your trust.
 Your attorney will also help you arrange for durable power of attorney, if you wish.
 This gives your designee the authority to fund the trust and transfer assets for your care if you become incapacitated.

-If you reside in Castle Rock, Douglas County, Centennial, Lone Tree, Highlands Ranch or elsewhere in the south metro Denver area, call the estate planning attorneys at Robinson & Henry for knowledgeable advice on establishing a revocable living trust, writing a will or developing an estate plan.
+Contact the estate planning attorneys at Robinson & Henry for knowledgeable advice on establishing a revocable living trust, writing a will or developing an estate plan.
 You can reach us for a no cost, no obligation consultation at 303-688-0944.